-British picture restorers, 1630-1950
+British picture restorers, 1600-1950

-Format of individual entries
+Format of individual entries (*new entry 2015)

-Name, business addresses, dates.
-Nature of business.
+Names, addresses, dates.
+Nature of business (note 1)

-Business and biographical information.
-Summary account of restoration work for individual museums and collectors.
-Cross-references to other restorers are indicated by adding ‘(qv)’ after the relevant name.
-Addresses are taken from annual publications such as trade directories or periodicals except where monthly or daily publications or precisely dated documents are available.
-No adjustment has been made to street addresses to allow for the situation that many directories were compiled late in the year preceding the title date.
-This means that a supplier may have begun and ended business a year earlier than indicated here.
-Overlaps and gaps in date sequences for addresses reflect the availability of evidence.
-Many streets were renamed and sometimes renumbered in the 19th century and this is indicated in the listings.
+Business and biographical information; summary account of restoration work for individual museums and collectors.
+Cross-references to other makers are indicated by adding ‘(qv)’ after the relevant name.

+1. Addresses are taken from annual publications such as trade directories or periodicals except where monthly or daily publications or precisely dated documents are available.
+Note that many directories, such as Post Office London directories, were prepared towards the end of the year preceding publication so that a supplier may have begun and ended business a year earlier than indicated here.
+Overlaps and gaps in the date sequence for addresses reflect the availability of evidence.
+Many streets were renamed and sometimes renumbered in the 19th century and this is indicated in listings.